zethon/zethon/README.md

 #### [ttvg](https://github.com/zethon/ttvg) 📺

-This project is as much a game as it is a game enginer.
+This project is as much a game as it is a game engine.
 It uses SFML to render a 2D world, play sounds and handle player input.
 Mechanices like collision detection, pathfinding, and a basic AI systems are all written from scratch and in C++.
-The project also includes a Lua scripting system to allow for easy modding of the game.
+The project also includes a Lua scripting system to allow for easy modding.

 #### [AshCoin](https://github.com/zethon/AshCoin) 🪙